stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 a highly singular quality of brittleness.
 Ammi was now the only person who ever visited the place, and his visits were becoming fewer and fewer.
 When school closed the Gardners were virtually cut off from the world, and sometimes let Ammi do their errands in town.
-They were failing curiously both physically and mentally, and no one was surprised when the news of Mrs. Gardner&rsquo;s madness stole around.
+They were failing curiously both physically and mentally, and no one was surprised when the news of Mrs. Gardner's madness stole around.

-  It happened in June, about the anniversary of the meteor&rsquo;s fall, and the poor woman screamed about things in the air which she could not describe.
+  It happened in June, about the anniversary of the meteor's fall, and the poor woman screamed about things in the air which she could not describe.
 In her raving there was not a single specific noun, but only verbs and pronouns.
 Things moved and changed and fluttered, and ears tingled to impulses which were not wholly sounds.
-Something was taken away&mdash;she was being drained of something&mdash;something was fastening itself on her that ought not to be&mdash;someone must make it keep off&mdash;nothing was ever still in the night&mdash;the walls and windows shifted.
+Something was taken away--she was being drained of something--something was fastening itself on her that ought not to be--someone must make it keep off--nothing was ever still in the night--the walls and windows shifted.
 Nahum did not send her to the county asylum, but let her wander about the house as long as she was harmless to herself and others.
 Even when her expression changed he did nothing.
 But when the boys grew afraid of her, and Thaddeus nearly fainted at the way